UK Study VISA Interview Questions and Answers

 - Why did you choose to study at this particular University?

-You should be able to list multiple positive factors that apply specifically to this University‐ such as academic quality, teaching facilities, recommendation from friends etc. You should be able to explain what research you have undertaken and give detail about the university's facilities and location in the UK.
+You should be able to list multiple positive factors that apply specifically to this University‐ such as academic quality, teaching facilities, a recommendation from friends etc. You should be able to explain what research you have undertaken and give detail about the university's facilities and location in the UK.
 If the interviewer thinks you have not researched the course or the university, they will refuse your visa application.

 - Did you consider studying any other courses or consider studying at another university either in the UK or overseas?